imjuststeve/app-archivist-nodejs/README.md

 **NOTE** Please substitute variable `{user}` `{password}` and `{database}` with your own values.

-When the docker command is executed it will return a docker-container id.
+When the docker command is executed it will return a docker-container id, copy that id.
 To get the ip address of the docker container you can run:

 ```sh
 docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' {docker-container-id}
 ```

-Take note of the ip address as this will be required configure the Archivist application.
+Take note of the ip address as this will be required configure the Archivist application (use the ip as your SQL__HOST).
+Make sure that you have the path set for logs and private data as seen in the configuration below where you can actively access:

 ```sh
   docker run \